yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 extensive adoption.
 TACK has some similarities to the current proposal, but work on it seems to have stalled.
 {{tack}} compares our proposal to TACK.

-HPKP is a standard,
-but so far has proven hard to deploy (see {{hpkp}}).
+HPKP is an IETF standard, but so far has proven hard to deploy.
+HPKP cannot be completely automated resulting in error-prone manual configuration.
+Such errors could prevent the web server from being accessed by some clients.
+In addition, HPKP uses a HTTP header which makes this solution HTTPS specific and not generic to TLS.
+On the other hand, the current document provides a solution that can be entirely automated. {{hpkp}} compares HPKP to the current draft in more detail.

-This proposal augments these mechanisms with a much easier to implement and deploy solution for server identity pinning, by reusing some of the mechanisms behind TLS session resumption.
+The ticket pinning proposal augments these mechanisms with a much easier to implement and deploy solution for server identity pinning, by reusing some of the ideas behind TLS session resumption.

-When a client first connects to a server, the server responds with a ticket and a committed lifetime.
-The ticket is modeled on the session resumption ticket, but is distinct from it.
-Specifically, the ticket acts as a "second factor" for proving the server's identity;
+Ticket pinning is a second factor server authentication method and is not proposed as a substitute of the authentication method provided in the TLS key exchange.
+More specifically, the client only uses the pinning identity method after the TLS key exchange is successfully completed.
+In other words, the pinning identity method is only performed over an authenticated TLS session.

+Ticket pinning is a Trust On First Use (TOFU) mechanism, in that the first server authentication is only based on PKI certificate validation, but for any follow-on sessions, the client is further ensuring the server's identity based on the server's ability to decrypt the ticket, in addition to normal PKI certificate authentication.

+During initial TLS session establishment, the client requests a pinning ticket from the server.
+Upon receiving the request the server generates a pinning secret which is expected to be unpredictable for peers other than the client or the server.
+In our case, the pinning secret is generated from parameters exchanged during the TLS key exchange, so client and server can generate it locally and independently.
+The server constructs the pinning ticket with the necessary information to retrieve the pinning secret.
+The server then encrypts the ticket and returns the pinning ticket to the client with an associated pinning lifetime.

-the ticket does not authenticate the client.
-The committed lifetime indicates for how long the server promises to retain the server-side ticket-encryption key, which allows it to complete the protocol exchange correctly and prove its identity.
+The pinning lifetime value indicates for how long the server promises to retain the server-side ticket-encryption key, which allows it to complete the protocol exchange correctly and prove its identity.
 The committed lifetime is typically on the order of weeks or months.

-We follow the Trust On First Use (TOFU) model, in that the first server authentication is only based on PKI certificate validation, but for any follow-on sessions, the client is further ensuring the server's identity based on the server's ability to decrypt the ticket and complete the handshake correctly.
+Once the key exchange is completed and the server is deemed authenticated, the client generates locally the pinning secret and caches the server's identifiers to index the pinning secret as well as the pinning ticket and its associated lifetime.

+When the client re-establishes a new TLS session with the server, it sends the pinning ticket to the server.
+Upon receiving it, the sever returns a proof of knowledge of the pinning secret.
+Once the key exchange is completed and the server has been authenticated, the client checks the pinning proof returned by the server with its pinning secret.
+It a match occurs, the client concludes that the server it is currently connected to and the server it was previously connected to both own the same pinning protection key and thus are the same server.

-This version of the draft only discusses TLS 1.3.
+This version of the draft only applies to TLS 1.3.
 We believe that the idea can also be back-fitted into earlier versions of the protocol.

 The main advantages of this protocol over earlier pinning solutions are:

 * The protocol is at the TLS level, and as a result is not restricted to HTTP at the application level.
+* The protocol is robust to server IP, CA, and public key changes.
+The server is characterized by the ownership of the pinning protection key, which is never provided to the client.
+Server configuration parameters such as the CA and the public key may change without affecting the pinning ticket protocol.
-* Once a single parameter is configured (the ticket secret's lifetime), operation is fully automated.
+* Once a single parameter is configured (the ticket's lifetime), operation is fully automated.
 The server administrator need not bother with the management of backup certificates or explicit pins.
 * For server clusters, we reuse the existing {{RFC5077}} infrastructure where